 - 1. Assessments are to be designed to ensure that students have the opportunity to develop the aptitudes for and to be assessed on, all the intended learning outcomes (ILOs) of the course. - 2.
 Students must demonstrate a designated level of achievement on all ILOs in order to obtain credit for the course with appropriate level of complexity in line with NQF placed level. - 3.
 With respect to any course a valid assessment method measures most appropriately, achievement of the particular ILO.
 For example, in order to demonstrate acquisition of a clinical skill, the assessment method of choice would be demonstration of that skill and not a multiple-choice question; however, it may not always be so simple.
 A reliable assessment method would be expected to give the same results if repeated under the same conditions: for example, if two Assessors awarded the same grade for any one assignment of a student.
 See Appendix: to Generic ILO- Teaching & Learning Assessment NQF Descriptor linkage Matrix to support assessment method selection. - 4.
 Course assessments must include formative methods mapped to the ILOs so that students receive guidance on how to approach an assessed task and also feedback on their learning to aid further learning within a course (e.g. quizzes, tests and assignments), with that caveat that for each ILO addressed formatively, there must be at least one utilization of summative methods for those ILO.
-Summative methods provide evidence of achievement and to make decisions about progression or qualification with respect to the levels of learning (e.g. final examinations).
+Summative methods provide evidence

-5. When designing a scheme of assessment, the aims and objectives of the course as well as the purpose of the assessment should be considered if it is to be effective.
-The choice of assessment task is also influenced by a number of important factors including but not limited to (1) appropriate and proportionate ILO-Assessment (2) Linkage and Weightage of the Course (3) benchmarks (4) Subject and discipline (5) professional frameworks where appropriate.
-(6) Complex and in line with NQF Level.
+- of achievement and to make decisions about progression or qualification with respect to the levels of learning (e.g. final examinations). - 5.
+The assessment grade allocation should be in compliance with the awarding body grading breakdown (eg. 40% final exam, 30-35% mid-term and 25% course work (overall 100%) - 6.
+When designing a scheme of assessment, the aims and objectives of the course as well as the purpose of the assessment should be considered if it is to be effective.
+The choice of assessment task is also influenced by a number of important factors including but not limited to (1) appropriate and proportionate ILO-Assessment (2) Linkage and Weightage of the Course (3) contextual real life issues (4) Subject and discipline (5) professional frameworks where appropriate (6) Benchmarks (7) Complex and in line with NQF Level.